 Volunteering with Cell EXPLORERS

 Volunteers make up the heart of Cell EXPLORERS.
+Since our creation in 2012, we have had over 2500 volunteers be part of our team!
 Our volunteers demonstrate at school visits, festival workshops and open days, bringing their love of science to children, their parents and the general public.
-Have a look at our 2017-18 activity report to see the type of activities our volunteers demonstrate and the feedback we get from them.
+Have a look at our 2019 activity report to see the type of activities our volunteers are involved in.
 You can also read the testimonials that previous volunteers have written.

-Volunteers can also apply for their institution's volunteer awards (for example, the ALIVE presidents award in NUI Galway), and can earn a Cell EXPLORERS Open Badges for gaining specific skills.
-Also starting this year we are a partner with the Gaisce President Award, so you can volunteer with us to work towards your award.
+Volunteers can also apply for their institution's volunteer awards (for example, the ALIVE presidents award in NUI Galway).
+We are also a partner with the Gaisce President Award, so you can volunteer with us to work towards your award.
 Join us!